rp247/Word-Filtering/README.md

 6. In order to clean up (remove object and executable files), run “make clean” in the terminal.

 7. In order to format files, run “make format” in the terminal.

+This is a part of a lab given by Prof. Darrell Long.